18 Words To Skyrocket Your Email Open Rates

 4. Curiosity

 Intrigue is a powerful stimulant.
-Phrases such as “You Won’t Believe This” or “The Secret’s Out” raise curiosity, pushing recipients to learn more.
+Whether you say “You Won’t Believe This” or “The Secret’s Out”, you evoke curiosity, encouraging the receiver to explore further.

 5. Benefit-oriented Language